 On 7 January 2020 the European Commission’s Enforcement and Modernisation Directive (EU) 2019/2161 (informally referred to as the Omnibus Directive) came into force and must be implemented in Member States by 28 November 2021.
 This is the first of three blogs exploring the Omnibus Directive and what it means for stakeholders at all levels.
 In this Part 1 we look at the background to the directive, its key features and the next steps in its implementation.
-In Part 2 we will look in more detail at the objectives and specific provisions of the directive and in Part 3 we will look at the potential implications of the directive for consumers, traders and other stakeholders.
+In Part 2 we will look in more detail at the objectives and specific provisions of the directive and in Part 3 we will look at the potential implications of the directive for traders and also the decisions that Member States will need to take in implementing the directive.

 How we got here